This topic introduces the concepts related to sequences. This topic also describes the supported types of sequences.

-- Advantages: A time-based sequence is globally unique with excellent performance.
+- Advantages: Time-based sequences are globally unique and deliver excellent performance.

-- Disadvantages: The values of a time-based sequence are nonconsecutive.
+- Disadvantages: The values of time-based sequences are nonconsecutive.
 The START WITH, INCREMENT BY, MAXVALUE, and CYCLE or NOCYCLE parameters are invalid for time-based sequences.

 Only simple sequences support the INCREMENT BY, MAXVALUE, and CYCLE or NOCYCLE parameters.

-- Disadvantages: A simple sequence is prone to SPOFs, poor performance, and bottlenecks.
-Use a simple sequence with caution.
+- Disadvantages: Simple sequences are prone to SPOFs, low performance, and bottlenecks.
+Use simple sequences with caution.

-These sequences are globally unique and can be applied to both primary key columns and unique index columns.
+The four types of sequences are globally unique and can be used for primary key columns and unique index columns.

-- We recommend that you use group sequences in most cases.
+- In most scenarios, we recommend that you use group sequences.

-- If you need to assign a DRDS sequence across instances or databases, use unit group sequences.
+- If you need sequence values that are globally unique among multiple instances or multiple databases, you can use unit group sequences.

-- A simple sequence creates globally unique, consecutive, and monotonically increasing values, such as
+- A simple sequence generates globally unique, consecutive, and monotonically increasing values, such

-- A group sequence or a unit group sequence may create values like
+- A group sequence or a unit group sequence may generate values such as

 200001, 200002, 200003, 200004, 100001, 100002, 100003...

-- The start value of a group sequence is not necessarily the same as the value of the START WITH parameter (which is 100000 in this example) but is invariably greater than this value.
-In this example, the group sequence starts from 200001.
+- The start value of a group sequence is not necessarily the same as the value specified by START WITH.
+A group sequence always starts from a value that is greater than the specified start value.
+In this example, the specified start value is 100000, but the actual start value of the group sequence is 200001.

 - A group sequence provides globally unique values and may contain nonconsecutive values.
 For example, if a node fails or only some of the values in a segment are used when the connection is closed, the sequence contains nonconsecutive values.
 In this example, the values are nonconsecutive.
 The values between 200004 and 100001 are missing.